Prior99/hyrest/docs/introduction-hyrests-approach.md

 ## Solutions

-When thinking back about the suggested multitier architecture discussed in [Anatomy](preamble-anatomy), each application deserves its own three tiers.
+When thinking back about the suggested multitier architecture discussed in [Anatomy](preamble-anatomy.md), each application deserves its own three tiers.
 Multiple applications are connected by a networking tier.
 Each application has its own presentation tier, the one of the backend being the REST API consumed by the frontend:

 ![Multitier Architecture](assets/layers-correct.svg)

-Hyrest still honours this idea, but will allow the developers to share the backend application tier across all applications and autogenerating the networking tier:
+Hyrest still honours this idea, but will allow the developers to share the backend application tier across all applications and auto generating the networking tier:

 ![Multitier Architecture - Hyrest style](assets/layers-new.svg)